 The album closes with Drop Me A Line, which is a great little pop song – musically and vocally.
 It bounces along perfectly, with a mixture of synths and guitar, and definitely aided by the repeated backing vocal ‘Ooh’ sample.
 Just as Hold On Tight was the perfect closer for side one (telling you to hold on tight for side two), this song ends the album with a slightly flirty ‘why don’t you drop me a line’ before I go message.

 Overall, this album is a great pop album, and one that perfectly launched Samantha’s long musical career.
 The sound is truly 80s and that’s a wonderful thing, and this suits Samantha’s voice perfectly.
-I’m glad that she has continued to make music and tour.
+I’m glad that she has continued to make music and tour, and this album is brilliant.

 - POP RESCUE 2015 REVIEW RATING: 4 / 5